Travels

 CAMBODIA

 While backpacking through Cambodia, I was able to arrange a visit to a local school for a day!
 This school was located in a village 16kms from the capital Siem Reap.
 Most of the students were from poor family backgrounds and only went to school for half days, since they were required to help out with their family’s farm/business.
-I was able to use the same methods as in the ABA social skills groups to teach the class a lesson on introducing themselves in English, and identifying the weather.
+I was able to use ABA techniques to teach the class a lesson on introducing themselves in English, and identifying the weather.
 It was great fun, and the kids loved practicing their English with their friends!
 ABA can be used effectively in so many environments and populations.

 eUROPE